 In previous work starting with \cite{Crutchfield-1987}, the norm has been to use a single, small value of $\epsilon$ along with a regularization term, and from that derive the underlying DE.
-In contrast, in this work no explicit regularization term was used, and instead the $\epsilon$-dependence was determined for each parameter of the candidate features.
+In contrast, no explicit regularization term was used in this work, and instead the $\epsilon$-dependence was determined for each parameter of the candidate features.
 Then, by extrapolating these $\epsilon$-dependencies to $\epsilon =0$, the underlying DE was determined.

-However, even though no explicit regularization was used here, it was still present implicitly.
-It was present due to the set of initial features being {\em finite}.
+However, any limiting of the complexity of a model is a form of regularization, and thus it was present implicitly in this paper.
+In particular, it was present due to the set of initial features being {\em finite}.
 It was also present when this set of features was iteratively adjusted (cf. ch.
 3 in \cite{Hastie_ESL2}) during the fitting process.
-Thus, in this paper, determining the features was more of a process than a direct computation.
+Thus, in this paper, determining the features was more of a iterative process (involving implicit regularization) rather than a direct computation.